Understanding Your E-Commerce Cash Flow Statement

 I. Extraordinary Items

-As the name suggests, the extraordinary items are the ones that is not regular in nature.
+As the name suggests, the extraordinary items are the ones that are not regular.
 For instance, the COVID-19 pandemic is a one-time event.
 It has increased fulfillment costs and cost of sales as a percentage of net sales for e-commerce businesses like Amazon.
-These costs increased primarily due to the impact of lower productivity, increased employee hiring and benefits, and costs to maintain safe workplaces.
+These costs increased primarily due to lower productivity, increased employee hiring, and benefits, and costs to maintain safe workplaces.

-Thus, a business must disclose cash flows related to such non-recurring items separately as originating from operating, investing, and financing activities.
-Such disclosure will help the stakeholders to understand the impact of such items on the current and future cash flows of a business.
+Thus, a business must disclose cash flows related to such non-recurring items separately from operating, investing, and financing activities.
+Such disclosure will help the stakeholders understand the impact of such items on a business’s current and future cash flows.

 II.
 Interest and Dividend